 - New Colombo Plan

-By participating in a New Colombo Plan (NCP) Mobility Grant in 2018, Zebelene gained invaluable skills, new perspectives, and developed connections that she continues to draw on in her professional career.
+A New Colombo Plan Mobility Grant in 2018 to the Philippines, helped Zebelene gain invaluable skills, new perspectives, and develop connections she continues to draw on in her professional career.

 Inspired to take part in a two-week New Colombo Plan (NCP) Mobility Grant in 2018, Zebelene sought to gain a deeper understanding of Australia’s unique position in the world’s fastest growing economic region – the Indo-Pacific.